 Nuclear energy facilities strengthen state and local economies through jobs, taxes, and direct and secondary spending.
 Building new reactors and exporting commercial nuclear technologies creates additional jobs throughout the U.S. economy.

 Five reactors are under construction in the United States and many more are in the planning stages.

-Tennessee Valley Authority continues work on a $4.2 billion project to complete Watts Bar 2 and plans to have the reactor operating by 2015.
+Tennessee Valley Authority continues work on a $4.2 billion project to complete Watts Bar 2 and plans to have the reactor operating by the end of 2015.